Crematorium: History

 Prior to the Industrial Revolution, cremation could only take place on an outdoor, open pyre; the alternative was burial.
 In the 19th century, the development of new furnace technology and contact with cultures that practiced cremation led to its reintroduction in the Western world.

 The organized movement to instate cremation as a viable method for body disposal began in the 1870s.
 In 1869 the idea was presented to the Medical International Congress of Florence by Professors Coletti and Castiglioni "in the name of public health and civilization".
 In 1873, Professor Paolo Gorini of Lodi and Professor Lodovico Brunetti of Padua published reports or practical work they had conducted.
 A model of Brunetti's cremating apparatus, together with the resulting ashes, was exhibited at the Vienna Exposition in 1873 and attracted great attention, including that of Sir Henry Thompson, a surgeon and Physician to the Queen Victoria, who "returned home to become the first and chief promoter of cremation in England".

 Meanwhile, Sir Charles William Siemens had developed his regenerative furnace in the 1850s.
 His furnace operated at a high temperature by using regenerative preheating of fuel and air for combustion.
 In regenerative preheating, the exhaust gases from the furnace are pumped into a chamber containing bricks, where heat is transferred from the gases to the bricks.
 The flow of the furnace is then reversed so that fuel and air pass through the chamber and are heated by the bricks.
 Through this method, an open-hearth furnace can reach temperatures high enough to melt steel, and this process made cremation an efficient and practical proposal.
-Charles's nephew, Carl Friedrich von Siemens perfected the use of this furnace for the incineration of organic material at his factory in Dresden.
-The radical politician, Sir Charles Wentworth Dilke, The efficient and cheap process brought about the quick and complete incineration of the body and was a fundamental technical breakthrough that made industrial cremation a practical possibility.
+Charles's nephew, Carl Friedrich von Siemens perfected the use of this furnace for the incineration of organic material at his glass factory in Dresden.
+In 1874 radical politician Sir Charles Wentworth Dilke brought the body of his first wife from London to Siemens' factory in Dresden to be cremated.
+The efficient and cheap process brought about the quick and complete incineration of the body and was a fundamental technical breakthrough that made industrial cremation a practical possibility.

 The first crematorium in the West opened in Milan in 1876.
 By the end of the 19th century, several countries had seen their first crematorium open.
 Golders Green Crematorium was built from 1901 to 1928 in London and pioneered two features that would become common in future crematoria: the separation of entrance and exit, and a garden of remembrance.